-EQ2.B To what extent has the UNFPA office been able to respond to an aggravated humanitarian situation in countries/territory, if such situation has existed?
+EQ2.B To what extent has the UNFPA office bee EQ2.B To what extent has the UNFPA office been able to respond to an aggravated humanitarian situation in countries/territory, if such situation has existed?
 Assumption to be assessed Indicator/Criteria Source of information Method and tools for data collection EQ2.B Assumption 1: UNFPA has provided a 1.
-Evidence of UNFPA response to an 1.UNFPA program documents Document review timely, appropriate and sufficient response to aggravated humanitarian situation. (including annual work plans and annual 2.
+Evidence of UNFPA response to an 1.UNFPA program documents 1.
+Document review timely, appropriate and sufficient response to aggravated humanitarian situation. (including annual work plans and annual 2.
 Staff interviews an aggravated humanitarian situation. reports).
 2. UN and Government ministry documents.
 3. UNFPA, IP and government staff